gultar/arianes-thread-blockchain/readme.md

 }
 ```

-Here is an example of a transaction call:
+Here is the structure of a transaction call:

 ```
 {